albhasan/modis2scidb/README.md

 modis2scidb
 ===========

 Python scripts for uploading MODIS images to SciDB.
-These scripts provide a way to load several MODIS HDF files to a 3-dimension SciDB array by making calls to SciDB data loading tools.
+These scripts provide the way to load several MODIS HDF files to a 3-dimension SciDB array by making calls to SciDB data loading tools.

 Loading MODIS data to SciDB is a 3 step process:

 <ol>
 <li>Export the HDF image file to SciDB's binary.
-MODIS images are available in <a href="http://www.hdfgroup.org/">HDF</a> format; on the other hand, SciDB is able to load data using <a href="http://www.paradigm4.com/HTMLmanual/15.7/scidb_ug/binaryFileFormat.html">SciDB's binary format</a>.</li>
+MODIS images are available in <a href="http://www.hdfgroup.org/" target="_blank">HDF</a> format; on the other hand, SciDB is able to load data using <a href="http://www.paradigm4.com/HTMLmanual/15.7/scidb_ug/binaryFileFormat.html" target="_blank">SciDB's binary format</a>.</li>
 <li>Load the binary image to a 1-dimension SciDB array.</li>
 <li>Redimension the array from 1 to 3 dimensions.</li>
 </ol>

 The script <em>checkFolder.py</em> monitors a folder looking for SciDB binary data.
-Each time a new file is found it calls the script <em>load2scidb.py</em> which actually loads the data to the SciDB 3D array (steps 2 & 3).
-Loading data to a 3D array is not straight forward, instead, the binary data is loaded into a temporal 1D array which is re-dimensioned into a 3D array.
+Each time a new file is found it calls the script <em>load2scidb.py</em> which loads the data into a SciDB 3D array (steps 2 & 3).
+Loading data to a 3D array is not straight forward, instead, the binary data is loaded first into a temporal 1D array which is re-dimensioned later into a 3D array.
 Then, the 1D array is deleted.
 These temporal 1D arrays are named following the pattern <em>load_XXXXXXXXX</em> and they are deleted by the script once the re-dimension is done.

-The script <em>hdfs2sdbbin.py</em> exports MODIS data to SciDB binary format.
+The script <em>hdfs2sdbbin.py</em> exports MODIS data to SciDB binary format into a specific folder.
 For this, it calls the binary tool for exporting HDF to SciDB binary <a href="https://github.com/gqueiroz/modis2scidb">modis2scidb</a>.

 Since the exporting is independent from the loading script, the HDf-to-binary script can be executed on several servers simultaneously while loading is only done by the SciDB's coordinator instance.